sodadata/docs/soda-core/first-scan.md

 A Soda Check is a test that Soda Core performs when it scans a dataset in your data source.
 Technically, a check is a Python expression that, during a scan, checks metrics to see if they match the parameters you defined for a measurement.

-The Soda Check included in the demo environment uses SodaCL to make sure that the `dim_account` table contains rows or, in other words, is not empty.
+The Soda Check included in the demo environment uses SodaCL to make sure that the `CUSTOMERS` table contains rows or, in other words, is not empty.
 In this example, `row_count` is the metric, `between` is the operand, and `20 and 100` is the measurement.
 Use the following command to review the contents of the `checks.yml` that the demo environment uses.

 Command:
 ```shell